seanpmaxwell/Typescript-Best-Practices/README.md

 // ========================================================================= //

 // ---- Linter issue
-// If not lazily-loaded, `isValidAddress` here will not cause runtime errors
+// If not lazily-loaded, referencing `isValidAddress` here is only safe when
-// since `UserDefaults` is called outside the module BUT it can trigger linter
+// `UserDefaults` is called after the module finishes loading, and it can still
-// errors since it's being referred to before being defined. const UserDefaults = (address: IAddress): IUser => {
+// trigger linter errors since it's being referred to before being defined. const UserDefaults = (address: IAddress): IUser => {
   if (!isValidAddress(address)) throw new Error('Invalid address');
   return { id: uuid(), address: { ...address } };
 };

 // ---- Runtime issue
+// `GuestUser` calls `UserDefaults` while the module is still loading, so a
-// `GuestUser` is initialized before the Functions region below exists. const GuestUser = UserDefaults({ street: 'unknown', city: 'unknown' });
+// non-lazy `isValidAddress` would throw a `ReferenceError` here. const GuestUser = UserDefaults({ street: 'unknown', city: 'unknown' });

 // ========================================================================= //